 When United debuted its new program of PQPs and PQFs, it also added the ability for co-branded cardholders to earn them through card spend.
 However, those PQPs historically only applied for Premier Silver, Gold, and Platinum qualification—not 1K.

-- 60k bonus miles after you spend $3,000 on purchases in the first 3 months your account is open.
-Plus, an additional 10k bonus miles after you spend $6,000 in the first 6 months.
+- Earn 60,000 bonus miles after you spend $3,000 on purchases in the first 3 months your account is open.

 - Enjoy priority boarding privileges and visit the United Club℠ with 2 one-time passes each year for your anniversary